Cherokee Enterprise Waters. What are they?

 I've caught a tagged fish at one of the tournaments.
 What do I do next?

-For tribally hosted fishing tournaments, colored tags may be turned in at the Natural Resources Enforcement Office located at 517 Sequoyah Trail, Cherokee, NC 28719.
-Located across the road from the Cherokee Welcome Center.
-Follow the yellow “Fishing Tournament” flags and “Tag Redemption” banners.
+For tribally hosted fishing tournaments, tagged fish (entire fish w/colored tag intact) may be turned in at the Natural Resources Enforcement Office located at 517 Sequoyah Trail, Cherokee, NC 28719.
+Located across the road from the Cherokee Welcome Center off of Hwy 441.
+Follow the yellow “Fishing Tournament” flags and/or “Tag Redemption” banners.
 Tag turn in times are from 4:00pm until 6:00pm each tournament day.
-Tags will not be accepted after 6:00pm on the last tournament day; no exceptions.
+Tags will not be accepted outside these times; no exceptions.

 All potential winners must:

-(1) Turn in tag from fish.
+(1) Turn in tagged fish (entire fish w/colored tag intact).
 Colored tags are numerated with the tournament month and year.
 Colors vary from tournament to tournament.
-The actual fish does not need to be turned in along with tag.
-However, we love to take pictures of winners and their catch for submission to our website and Facebook pages.
+Even if you don’t catch a tagged fish, we’d love to take a picture of your catch for submission to our website and Facebook pages so stop on by.

 (2) Present valid fishing permit.